taxenco/Decision_Tree_R/README.md

 # Objective of the project

-This project will implement a decision algorithm on a medical dataset for classification and regression purposes to classify Fetal case (NSP) and prediction to which of the following categories will the fetal case belong to:
+This project will implement a classification Decision Tree algorithm on a Fetal cardiology medical dataset.
+It will classify the Fetal case (NSP) and predict to which of the following categories will the fetal case belong to:

 N=normal (1);